 Janine’s work at the Women’s Center focuses on interpersonal violence services, including prevention efforts, programming and outreach, student leadership development, partnership and collaboration, as well as direct advocacy services for students.
 As a lawyer and public health professional, Janine specializes in racial, social, and reproductive justice, sexual health, international human rights, and public policy and advocacy.
 A self-described political nerd and policy wonk, Janine is also known for her competitive spirit and her unquenchable thirst for travel and exploration.

-Carlyn Wright-Eakes, Rape Prevention Education Coordinator
+Carlyn Wright-Eakes, Interpersonal Violence Prevention Education Coordinator

 Carlyn will be providing survivor support and advocacy, conducting interpersonal violence prevention education programming across the university, and advising The Movement Peer Educators student group.
 In each facet of her role, she will be working with campus and community stakeholders to raise awareness about interpersonal violence, including relationship violence, sexual violence, and stalking.